 These topics urged us to take action:

 The organization GUYCO aims to bring back self esteem, joy of life and meaningfulness to the post civil war youth in the region of Gulu in northern Uganda.
-GUYCO supports training and education of nine young people who will subsequently lead the constitution of the GUYCO Art and Education Center locally in Gulu's civil society.
+GUYCO supports training and education of young people who will subsequently lead the constitution of the GUYCO Art and Education Center locally in Gulu's civil society.

 Cynthia Ingabire (2014)